-The Vascular Anomalies Clinic at Le Bonheur Children’s Hospital is the only program in the region providing coordinated, multidisciplinary care for patients with vascular anomalies (blood vessels that have not formed correctly).
+The Vascular Anomalies Clinic at Le Bonheur Children’s Hospital is the only program in the region providing coordinated, multidisciplinary care for patients with vascular anomalies (growths or abnormalities of blood vessels that have not formed correctly).

 About half of all children who have vascular anomalies require treatment.
-Le Bonheur's Vascular Anomalies Clinic provides all aspects of care for vascular anomalies, including medical, surgical and minimally-invasive interventional radiology treatments with sclerotherapy.
+Le Bonheur's Vascular Anomalies Clinic provides all aspects of care for vascular anomalies, including medical, surgical, and minimally invasive interventional radiology treatments, such as sclerotherapy.

 - Pediatric surgery